playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 }
 ```

-While the initial value is set to `10` with an arrow pointing to the `1`, if we change this value to `1000`, it will move the arrow to underneath the `1`, without flashing an instance of the arrow not facing the `1`:
+While the initial value is set to `10` with an arrow pointing to the `1`, if we change this value to `1000`, it will move the arrow underneath the `1`, without flashing an instance of the arrow not facing the `1`:

 ![An uptick symbol facing the 1 in a number of 1000 painted in the DOM](./dom_measure_uselayout_effect.png)